Register to Vote in California Elections

 - call your county election office to request a form be mailed to you

-- fill out the online registration form at the Secretary of State's website.
+- register to vote online on the the California Online Voter Registration website.
 The form will be printed and mailed to you for your signature.
 After you verify that the information is correct, the form must be signed and mailed to your county election official for the registration to be processed.

-You must re-register when you have a change in address, change in name, or change your political party affiliation.
+You must re-register to vote when you have a change in address, change in name, or change your political party affiliation.

 Anyone falsifying information on the Voter Registration Application Form can be fined or imprisoned, or deported or refused entry into the United States.